interdroid/interdroid-util/README.txt

 Legal stuff:
 ------------

-SmartSockets has been developed as part of the Interdroid project, a software project of the Computer Systems group of the Computer Science department of the Faculty of Sciences at the Vrije Universiteit, Amsterdam, The Netherlands.
+Interdroid Util has been developed as part of the Interdroid project, a software project of the Computer Systems group of the Computer Science department of the Faculty of Sciences at the Vrije Universiteit, Amsterdam, The Netherlands.
 The main goal of the Interdroid